OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 - You can use `[[UIDevice currentDevice] identifierForVendor]` (in Objective-C) or `UIDevice.current.identifierForVendor?.uuidString` (in swift3) and `UIDevice.currentDevice().identifierForVendor?.UUIDString` (in swift2).
 Which might change upon reinstalling the application when no other applications from the same vendor are installed.
 - You can store something in the keychain to identify the application its instance.
 One needs to make sure that this data is not backed up by using `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` (if you want to secure it and properly enforce having a passcode or touch-id) or by using `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`, or `kSecAttrAccessibleWhenUnlockedThisDeviceOnly`.
-- You can use Google its instanceID for iOS [2].
+- You can use Google and its instanceID for [iOS](https://developers.google.com/instance-id/guides/ios-implementation "iOS implementation instance-ID").

 Any scheme based on these variants will be more secure the moment passcode and/or touch-id has been enabled and the materials stored in the Keychain or filesystem have been protected with protectionclasses such as  `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly` and `kSecAttrAccessibleWhenUnlockedThisDeviceOnly` and the `SecAccessControlCreateFlags` is set with `kSecAccessControlDevicePasscode` (for passcodes), `kSecAccessControlUserPresence` (passcode or touchid), `kSecAccessControlTouchIDAny` (touchID), `kSecAccessControlTouchIDCurrentSet` (touchID: but current fingerprints only).